 The guitar translates a sound from a different world and preserves an eternal story.

-Sometimes a customer requests for a custom version.This is something that always is a joy.
+Sometimes a customer requests for a custom version.This is always is a joy.